King Charles III's May 6 coronation is underway, leading up to the service at Westminster Abbey.

 What can we expect to see on Coronation Day?
 This is your guide to all of the traditions that take place.

-What we can expect to see on Coronation Day
+What we can expect to see

 Like every coronation since 1066, it will be held in Westminster Abbey and will be conducted by the Archbishop of Canterbury – the Church of England's most senior cleric.